WHO WE ARE

 Service work may be performed as on activity or in increments.
 Examples include: painting, tutoring, or cultivating a garden; doing extra chore at EPC, volunteering at a school or other non-profit organization, etc. (The Program Director or other staff members can offer suggestions.)
 NOTE: Over the years since the Four-Pillar Program was introduced at EPC, this pillar has been the most challenging for the residents.
 It may take time to willingly incorporate – doing for others into your daily or weekly schedule.

 Many dedicated volunteers and community partners built the Endorphin Power Company.
 Volunteerism is still a huge part of what we do and how we continue to operate.
 It is with this spirit that we hope to continue to be a pillar in our community and beyond.
+To get involved in any way, please give us a call or email us at firstname.lastname@example.org.
 The options are endless.
-We want eager and encouraging volunteers to provide any type of creativity or service they can offer.
-We are available to provide a bit of guidance if needed.
-If you … read more
+We want eager and encouraging volunteers to provide any type of creativity or service … read more